khantNyarKoKo02/ToyVendingMachineProject/README.md

 ## Usage
 1. **Run Application**: Compile and run the Java application.
-2. **User Interaction**: Users can interact with the vending machine by inserting Thai Baht coins and selecting to drop a toy.
+2. **User Interaction**: Users can interact with the vending machine by inserting Thai Baht and a toy will be dropped randomly.
 3. **Admin Access**: Access the admin panel using the provided credentials.
 4. **Restock Toys**: Admins can restock toys by adding them to the vending machine inventory.
 5. **View History**: Admins can view the history of wins to track which toys have been won and by whom.